Improved Approximation Algorithms for the Expanding Search Problem

-Next we give an upper bound on $\opt_\text{ESP}(I')$.
-For this manner, assume we have an optimal Steiner tree solution for the instance $I$.
-Using this optimal solution, we obtain an ESP solution by first visiting an arbitrary vertex $v$ in $G_1$, then exploring all edges of the optimal Steiner tree solution of $I$, and afterwards continuing in the same manner for the remaining copies $G_2,\dots,G_k$.
-By assuming that the total weight of 1 of each copy is only collected when visiting the very last terminal vertex of each copy we obtain the following upper bound on $\opt_\text{ESP}(I')$
+Next, we provide an upper bound on~$\opt_\text{ESP}(I')$.
+To do so, consider an optimal Steiner tree solution for the instance~$I$.

+Using this optimal solution, we construct an expanding search problem solution as follows: \begin{enumerate}[label=\arabic*),leftmargin=*] \item Start by visiting an arbitrary vertex~$v$ in~$G_1$. \item Then, traverse all edges of the optimal Steiner tree solution for~$I$. \item Repeat the same process for the remaining copies~$G_2, \dots, G_k$. \end{enumerate} By assuming that the total weight of~$1$ for each copy is only collected upon visiting the very last terminal vertex of each copy, we obtain the following upper bound on~$\opt_\text{ESP}(I')$